Sheffield Quakers share a way of life, not a set of beliefs. Acknowledge yours and everyone's unique value with us at our next meeting for worship.

 We are a large, vibrant Quaker meeting based in a fully accessible city centre building.
 Every Sunday our building is well-used with adults and children coming to Quaker worship.
 We have used different parts of the building for creative activities, children’s parties, dancing, office space, meeting rooms, shared meals and community events.
 For many years we let out rooms for meetings during the week but are now changing how we use our space.

-We would like to let out rooms long-term to an organisation or business that shares our values and will make good use of a flexible city centre base.
-We benefit from good transport links, on-street parking and on-site bike parking.
+We are keen to let out rooms long-term to an organisation or business that shares our values and will make good use of a flexible city centre base.
+We have good transport links, on-street parking and on-site bike parking.

 Our Quaker community will continue to use the ground floor but wants to make better use of the first and lower ground floor rooms, flexible spaces which could serve a variety of purposes.
 We would be willing to offer a discount for an organisation interested in taking on a whole floor.